kostasthanos/Covid-19-Greece/README.md

 ## Check the jupyter notebook file
 For a deeper understanding on how the data are being collected and used see the file *Covid-19_Data_Greece.ipynb* which contains all the necessary python comments describing each step of the project.

-Information about data extraction from the daily report are in th file [data_extraction.md](https://github.com/kostasthanos/Covid-19-Greece/blob/master/data_extraction.md)
+Information about data extraction from the daily report are in the file [data_extraction.md](https://github.com/kostasthanos/Covid-19-Greece/blob/master/data_extraction.md)

 The sources been used to extract the data are :